yasamanmohammdpour/Meta-learning-Ecosystems-RC/README.md

 # More information

 - For more information about the hyperparameters optimization, you can find from my [GitHub page](https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization).
-- For another work on unseen systems dynamics reconstruction by machine learning, you can find the information in our [Nature Communications](https://github.com/Zheng-Meng/Dynamics-Reconstruction-ML).
+- Another work on unseen systems dynamics reconstruction by machine learning, as in [Nature Communications](https://github.com/Zheng-Meng/Dynamics-Reconstruction-ML).

 # Cite our work
 ```